arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 dogNums' = return $ toJSON [1,2,3,4]
 ```

-For instance, when a user makes a request to `/dogs`, this function would get
+When a user makes a request to `/dogs`, this function would get called, and the
-called, and the framework would pass the generated JSON back to the user.
+framework would pass the generated JSON back to the user.
+The type of the
-The type of the handler function is `SomeMonad Value`.
-This means it is
+handler function is `SomeMonad Value`.
+This means it is running in `SomeMonad`
-running in `SomeMonad` and returning a JSON `Value`.
+and returning a JSON `Value`.

 This is not bad, but it's not type safe.
 All the type signature says is that
 some kind of JSON is returned.